 In Astorga you may notice a sudden increase in the number of pilgrims, new faces will appear amongst the regular crowd you have grown accustomed to.
 They are likely Spanish, as this is a common starting point for Spaniards, or they have come from Sevilla along the Via de la Plata.
 A quick peek at their boots will tell the two apart.

 Here you will take first notice of the Maragato culture, the ancient tribe of red-headed Iberians that served as the muleteers between the coast and the interior of Spain.
 They maintain several curious customs by modern standards, doing most thing the exact opposite as we are accustomed.
-One of these is their cocido, which is served meat first... (continued in Camino App and Book)
+One of these is their cocido, a meal which is served meat first and greens last.
+It is a hearty meal and one not to be tackled alone.
+Grab a group of pilgrims and head off to one of the restaurants serving “Cocido Maragato” for a taste.
+Be warned, this is not a vegetarian-friendly option.

 Santa Marta is celebrated during the last week of August.